-The community services offered at Goodwood Park Healthcare Group assist people with everyday tasks; such as accessing community activities, social and recreational groups, parenting support, education and employment options, budgeting, and liason with or agencies.
+The community services offered at Goodwood Park Healthcare Group assist people with everyday tasks; such as accessing community activities, social and recreational groups, parenting support, education and employment options, budgeting, and liason with other agencies.

 Mental Health Supported Living Service

-Dominika Salagierska-Williamson – Team Leader
+Dominika Salagierska – Team Leader